Gataker's Warehouse Complex: Kent Street Building, Middle Warehouse, Wharf Street Warehouse

 In 1906 Graham retired and, soon after, Gataker's two sons, Melmoth Leofric and Charles James entered the business to form Gataker and Sons.
 Graham Gataker retired in 1913.
 At the height of the depression, in 1933, the firm was forced to assign its estate, but the following year Gatakers Pty Ltd was formed, and the company purchased the assets of the old firm recommencing operations.

 After World War II, Gatakers expanded their business to become liquor merchants including the Wide Bay distribution of Four-ex beer and the bottling of Bundaberg Rum.
 In c.1947 the first stage of the single- storey Wharf Street Warehouse was constructed by local builder Jack Ferguson fronting Wharf Street immediately behind the Middle Warehouse.
 A second stage was constructed in 1969 and a third stage later linked the Wharf Street building to the Middle Warehouse.
 In the 1970s the timber floor of the Wharf Street Warehouse was removed and replaced with concrete at a lower level to enable the handling of goods on pallets.

 In the 1950s renovations were carried out to the ground floor of the Kent Street Building including a new hardwood floor and the addition of internal stairs from Kent Street to the upper floor.
 The cast-iron columns, reputedly used as ballast in a ship from Britain, were retained.
 By 1959, the slate roof of the Kent Street Building had been replaced with corrugated iron sheeting.
 In the 1980s the building was internally refurbished and the front awning replaced.

+The Kent Street Building is now owned by the Fraser Coast Regional Council and in May 2022 was officially opened by the mayor George Seymour as the Gatakers Creative Space, an art gallery and studio space.

 In 1989 the ground floor and part of the first floor of the Middle Warehouse were leased to Australia Post.
 Additions and alterations carried out for this tenancy included the erection of a covered loading area, the replacement of the timber (over brick) ground floor with concrete, the replacement of cedar joinery and shutters with silky oak, and the insertion of internal stairs to the first floor.

-The remaining part of the upper floor is occupied by the Wide Bay Art Society Gallery.
+The Middle Warehouse has been adaptively reused as Maryborough's public art gallery, known as Gataker's Artspace.